 G502 LightSpeed is again an icon of Logitech because the old line of wired G502 mice helped Logitech create a reputation in the gaming mouse segment.
 The LightSpeed version is enhanced with wireless connectivity, reduced weight, and many new technologies while retaining the famous design of the G502.

 G502 LightSpeed has an ergonomic form, its weight is 114 g and can be added more weights to increase it to 120 g.
 The position to attach the weights around the sensor, according to a symmetrical layout, you can choose the mounting position to achieve the desired balance.
 The bottom cover of the mouse can be replaced with a PowerPlay wireless charging circuit similar to the G903 or G Pro.
 The battery life of the mouse is up to 60 hours continuously if the RGB light is not turned on.

 The feeling of holding the G502 LightSpeed is not much different from the previous wired G502, but the mouse keys feel different thanks to the counter-force springs, with the function of returning key travel to maintain the feeling of pressing and accuracy. .
 The sensor equipped for G502 LightSpeed is also HERO 25,600 DPI, speed 400 IPS.
 In addition, the foot system of the G502 LightSpeed has also been redesigned, more durable and larger, no longer easy to peel off like the old wired version.
-The price of the G502 LightSpeed series is about $89.
+The price of the G502 LightSpeed series is from

 #9.
 Razer DeathAdder V2 Pro